Health and Safety

 - Stay home when you are sick, except to get medical care

 - Wash your hands often with soap and water for at least 20 seconds

 In order to ensure that everyone is consistently educated on COVID-19, we ask that students, faculty and staff please view this short informational video (Davidson log in required).
 Watch the Video

 Student Health and Well-Being Services

-Beginning this fall 2020, the Health Center will be seeing students by appointment only.
+Until further notice, the Health Center will be seeing students by appointment only.
 Students will be triaged and be directed to be seen at either the health center or through a telehealth visit from the new Health Annex located in the Sparrows Nest.
 If COVID testing is indicated, the student will be directed to an off campus site for testing.